rickbeeloo/barbell/README.md

 - `--no-orientation`: Disable orientation in output filenames
 - `--no-flanks`: Disable flank in output filenames

 This will trim reads based on the trim position markers in the pattern (`>>` or `<<`).
 By default, the output filenames will include labels, orientations, and flanks.
 You can disable these components in the output filenames using the corresponding flags.
-For exammple without any disable flags the files in the `output` folder will look like:
+For example, without any disable flags, the files in the `output` folder will look like:

 ```bash
 1R_fw__1F_fw.trimmed.fastq
 2R_fw__1F_fw.trimmed.fastq
 ```

 With orientation disabled:

 ```bash
 1F__1R.trimmed.fastq
 1F__2R.trimmed.fastq
 ```

-In many default experiments you will mostly care about the presence of the barcode, and not the orientation, however it's recommended to look at the orientation information here (or in the filtered output file) to see if the orientation is correct.
+In many default experiments, you will mostly care about the presence of the barcode, not the orientation.
+However, it's recommended to look at the orientation information (or in the filtered output file) to see if the orientation is correct.

 ## Understanding Patterns